-She said that about 20% of certified MWBEs received city payments in fiscal 2018, a slight decrease from 22% in fiscal 2017.
+She said that about 20% of certified MWBEs received city payments in the 2018 fiscal year, a slight decrease from 22% in the 2017 fiscal year.

-The NYC Banking Commission approves institutions as NYC Designated Banks, which means that are the only banks that can hold city deposits, said Brian Cook, assistant comptroller for economic development.
+The banking commission approves institutions as city-designated Banks, which means they are the only banks that can hold city deposits, said Brian Cook, assistant comptroller for economic development.

 Designated banks are also able to respond to city solicitations for banking services, such as holding NYC funds, lockboxes, accepting taxes and related depository services.
 Banks must apply for the designation every two years.